 To get an idea of what this record means, realize you must win 2 heats to win the contest.
 Heats equals 'starts', so in comparison to our racing today, each heat would be a separate stamina race, so we would multiply his heat races by 2 to get a true comparison.
 Forty-six heat races equals 92 races.
 We just don't have horses like that today, and when we find one that is even close to that ability we are completely amazed.
 Back then it was normal.

 He began partial stud duties while he was still racing at eight, and then became a full time stallion at age ten.
 He stood first in Virginia, then Washington, D.C. and finally in Kentucky.
 In his last year he sired his two best sons: Lecomte RH and Lexington RH, both world beaters and founders of racing dynasties.
 He was leading sire 1851, 1852 and 1853, and he was second in 1854.
 And as was common in that era, he sired a significant amount of trotting racers also.
+But that is not all, Boston RH and his son Lexington RH are one of the strongest jump lines in the world.

-[It is interesting that our newly emerged American Trotter (1818--date of first performance standard) was ridden under saddle in heat races also--sometimes in five-mile heats; all our Running Horse derivative breeds possessed speed along with stamina--see Standardbred Sport Horses.]
+It is interesting that our newly emerged American Trotter (1818--date of first performance standard) was ridden under saddle in heat races also--sometimes in five-mile heats; all our Running Horse derivative breeds possessed speed along with stamina--see Standardbred Sport Horses.

 Boston RH was foaled in Virginia in 1833, the same year as the trotting sensations Black Hawk MO and Lady Suffolk AT were born.
 This era was a remarkable one in American equine history as the strains of our native Running Horse were specializing and would soon become recognized breeds of their own (American Trotter, Morgan, American Saddle Horse and American Thoroughbred).